adolfont/caes005-introduction-to-functional-programming/README.md

 on solving the programming assignments, and on other assignments to be defined during the course.

+At the end of the course you should give a talk either about a functional programming language or about a library that provides functional programming support to non-functional programmng languages.

 ## Technological Support

-We will use Discord for discussion and Google Meet sessions for our synchronous meetings.
+We will use Discord for discussions and Google Meet sessions for our synchronous meetings.

 ## Links